jamm3e3333/js-test-translator/README.md

 # English translator web application
-I decided to build the application with node.js/express.js and handlerbars template because it was the easiest and quickest way for me.
+I built the application with node.js/express.js and with the handlerbars template because it was the quickest for me.
-After testing the app I ran it first as a docker container on my local machine then I deployed it on digital ocean on a virtual linux machine unit as a docker container so it's accesible on the internet for everyone without running any commands.
+After testing the app I ran it first as a docker container on my local machine then I deployed it on digital ocean on a virtual Linux machine unit as a docker container so it's accesible on the internet for everyone without running any commands.
 The app is available here: http://159.65.220.42:3030.

 The code can be clonded and accessed here on this link: https://github.com/jamm3e3333/js-test-translator.

-After cloning the repo run this command:
+After cloning the repo, run this command:

 ### `npm install`